-Seasoned Child Custody Lawyers Fight to Protect Children and Clients’ Rights in North Wales, PA
+Seasoned Child Custody Lawyers in North Wales Fight to Protect Children and Clients’ Rights in PA

 Although any issues that must be resolved in a divorce case can easily become contentious and result in judicial intervention, no other issue has quite the potential for creating a lasting impact as child custody matters.
 A child’s sense of safety is often an unfortunate casualty when parents decide to divorce, so protecting your children should naturally be at the forefront of your mind when deciding that divorce is the right option for you.

-Successfully Developing Child Custody Solutions for Clients in North Wales
+Successfully Developing Child Custody Solutions for Clients in North Wales, PA

 Although all Pennsylvania family courts decide child custody matters based on what is in the best interests of the child, there is no one-size-fits-all approach to developing a child custody arrangement in any given case.
 A number of factors come into play in determining how parents will divide their parenting responsibilities after a divorce.
 In addition to any factor the court deems relevant, the following may be included: